viamixl/ChatControl/README.md

 Attention: This page is dedicated to the free version.
-Premium users, please write on the forums.
+Premium users, please visit [this link](https://github.com/kangarko/ChatControl-Pro/issues) to get support.
 -------------------------------------------------------------------------------------------------

 ChatControl